-You will pay more than the standard monthly premium if your income, or your combined income with your spouse, exceeds $174,000 annually.
-Your 2018 tax return will be used to determine these costs, which range, based on income.
+In 2021, you will pay more than the standard monthly premium if your 2019 income exceeded $88,000 or if your combined income with your spouse exceeded $176,000.
+Your 2019 tax return is used to determine these added costs.

 Medicare Part C is also known as Medicare Advantage.
 People who are eligible for original Medicare can purchase Part C plans from private insurers.
 These plans cover at least what original Medicare does, plus extra services, which vary by plan.
 These services can include prescription drugs, dental coverage, and vision care.

 Part C costs and premiums vary significantly from plan to plan.
 Some plans offer a $0 monthly premium.
 Others provide more services but may cost hundreds of dollars monthly.

 It’s important to shop around for Part C, making sure to look at the plans and providers that are available in your ZIP code.
 You can check out Medicare Advantage plans and their costs at Medicare.gov.

 Keep in mind that you must pay the Part B premium monthly, even if you buy a Part C plan.

 Here is a sample of premium costs for Medicare Part C in several U.S. cities: